redpanda-data/deployment-automation/README.md

 ansible-galaxy install -r ./requirements.yml

 # Run a Playbook
-# You need to pick the correct playbook for you, in this case we picked provision-basic-cluster
+# You need to pick the correct playbook for you, in this case we picked provision-cluster
 ansible-playbook ansible/provision-cluster.yml --private-key ~/.ssh/id_rsa

+# If you want Redpanda Console and our implementation of Prometheus and Grafana you will need to run the following
+ansible-playbook ansible/deploy-monitor.yml --private-key ~/.ssh/id_rsa
+ansible-playbook ansible/deploy-client.yml --private-key ~/.ssh/id_rsa
 ```

+The playbooks can all be run in any order.
+However they are designed with the assumption that you will run only either the TLS or non TLS playbooks, not both.
+Currently we do not support converting a cluster from non-TLS to TLS or vice versa.

 ### Connect Cluster LIMITED ALPHA